UPB-Graphics/gfx-framework/README.md

 It has missing and closed-source functionality that you will need to implement.

-The code is cross-platform, and you can build it natively on:
+The code is cross-platform, and supports the following architectures:

 -   Windows: `i686`, `x86_64`, `arm64`
 -   Linux: `i686`, `x86_64`, `arm64`